 Asking for antibiotics when your child is ill will not boost your child’s immunity against infectious diseases.

-Antibiotics help only bacterial infections like some ear infections, sinus infections or pneumonia, says Dr Barathi Rajendra, consultant from the department of paediatrics, general paediatrics and adolescent medicine at KK Women’s and Children’s Hospital.
+Antibiotics help only bacterial infections like some ear infections, sinus infections or pneumonia, says Dr Barathi Rajendra, senior consultant from the general paediatrics service, Department of Paediatrics, at KK Women’s and Children’s Hospital.

 Because of the overuse of antibiotics over the years, bacteria are becoming increasingly drug-resistant and difficult to manage.
 Some strains are now resistant to almost every antibiotic available.